Skip to content

 What is RASP?

-RASP (Runtime Application Self-Protection) is a security technology that runs inside an application to detect and block attacks in real-time.
-Unlike WAFs that inspect traffic externally, RASP agents see how the application processes each request and can make more accurate blocking decisions.
+RASP (Runtime Application Self-Protection) is a security technology that runs inside an application to detect and block attacks in real time.
+The category is evolving into Application Detection and Response (ADR) — vendors like Contrast, Datadog, and Dynatrace now layer SOC-grade telemetry, MITRE ATT&CK mapping, and incident response workflows on top of the classic RASP blocking engine.
+Unlike WAFs that inspect traffic externally, RASP and ADR agents see how the application processes each request and can make more accurate blocking decisions.

 How is RASP different from a WAF?